Thomas Szasz: Right to drugs

+Szasz also drew analogies between the persecution of the drug-using minority and the persecution of Jewish and homosexual minorities.

+Szasz cites former U.S. Representative James M. Hanley's reference to drug users as "vermin", using "the same metaphor for condemning persons who use or sell illegal drugs that the Nazis used to justify murdering Jews by poisoned gas—namely, that the persecuted persons are not human beings, but "vermin."

+Right to die

+In an analogy to birth control, Szasz argued that individuals should be able to choose when to die without interference from medicine or the state, just as they are able to choose when to conceive without outside interference.
+He considered suicide and the right to die to be among the most fundamental rights, but he opposed state-sanctioned euthanasia.
+In his 2006 book about Virginia Woolf, Szasz stated that Woolf put an end to her life by a conscious and deliberate act, her suicide being an expression of her freedom of choice.

-Relationship to Citizens Commission on Human Rights
+Citizens Commission on Human Rights

 In 1969, Szasz and the Church of Scientology co-founded the Citizens Commission on Human Rights (CCHR) to oppose involuntary psychiatric treatments.
 Szasz served on CCHR's Board of Advisors as Founding Commissioner.
 In the keynote address at the 25th anniversary of CCHR, Szasz stated, "We should all honor CCHR because it is really the organization that for the first time in human history has organized a politically, socially, internationally significant voice to combat psychiatry.
 This has never been done in human history before."

-In a 2009 interview aired by the Australian Broadcasting Corporation, Szasz explained his reason for collaborating with CCHR and lack of involvement with Scientology:
+In a 2009 interview aired by the Australian Broadcasting Corporation, Szasz explained that he was an atheist and collaborated with Scientology only out of convenience, as an organization with money who were active in this cause.

-Well I got affiliated with an organisation long after I was established as a critic of psychiatry, called Citizens Commission for Human Rights, because they were then the only organisation and they still are the only organisation who had money and had some access to lawyers and were active in trying to free mental patients who were incarcerated in mental hospitals with whom there was nothing wrong, who had committed no crimes, who wanted to get out of the hospital.
-And that to me was a very worthwhile cause; it's still a very worthwhile cause.
-I no more believe in their religion or their beliefs than I believe in the beliefs of any other religion.
-I am an atheist, I don't believe in Christianity, in Judaism, in Islam, in Buddhism and I don't believe in Scientology.
-I have nothing to do with Scientology.

-Russell Tribunal
+Reception

-In the summer of 2001, Szasz took part in a Russell Tribunal on human rights in psychiatry held in Berlin between June 30 and July 2, 2001.
-The tribunal brought in the two following verdicts: the majority verdict claimed that there was "serious abuse of human rights in psychiatry" and that psychiatry was "guilty of the combination of force and unaccountability"; the minority verdict, signed by the Israeli Law Professor Alon Harel and Brazilian novelist Paulo Coelho, called for "public critical examination of the role of psychiatry".
+In the summer of 2001, Szasz took part in a Russell Tribunal on human rights in psychiatry held in Berlin between June 30 and July 2, 2001, and was part of the majority verdict which claimed that there was "serious abuse of human rights in psychiatry" and that psychiatry was "guilty of the combination of force and unaccountability".

-Responses and reactions

-Szasz was a strong critic of institutional psychiatry and his publications were very widely read.
-He argued that so-called mental illnesses had no underlying physiological basis, but were unwanted and unpleasant behaviors.
-Mental illness, he said, was only a metaphor that described problems that people faced in their daily lives, labeled as if they were medical diseases.
-Szasz's ideas had little influence on mainstream psychiatry, but were supported by some behavioral and social scientists.
-Sociologist Erving Goffman, who wrote Asylums: Essays on the Condition of the Social Situation of Mental Patients and Other Inmates, was skeptical about psychiatric practices.
-He was concerned that the stigma and social rejection associated with psychiatric treatment might harm people.
-Thomas Scheff, also a sociologist, had similar reservations.